Me at the Cafe Paradiso in Haight-Ashbury, 1994

 - "From KC Dance" 148-pages of dance photos in KC http://www.blurb.com/b/1474021-from-kc-dance-com

-For those of you looking at this page from a physical disk, NOT across the web, the following PDF versions are provided for examination (on disk only).
+For those of you looking at this page on a physical disk, the following PDF versions are provided for examination (on this disk only).

 If you are on the web looking at this page the next set of links will just give you an error.
 Otherwise they will open in a new window or tab.

 - UMKC Dance Division Spring 2016 Concert: UMKCConservatoryDanceDivisionSpring2016DanceConcert.pdf

 - A Modern Night at The Folly: AModernNightattheFolly.pdf